exercism/problem-specifications/exercises/octal/description.md

-Convert a octal number, represented as a string (e.g. '1735263'), to its decimal equivalent using first principles (i.e. no, you may not use built-in or external libraries to accomplish the conversion).
+Convert an octal number, represented as a string (e.g. '1735263'), to its decimal equivalent using first principles (i.e. no, you may not use built-in or external libraries to accomplish the conversion).

 Implement octal to decimal conversion.
 Given an octal input string, your program should produce a decimal output.